 This one is going to change your life.

 White noise is a combination of sounds playing on different frequencies at the same time (2).
 What it does is mask other sounds in your environment.

 You can either get a white noise machine if you are willing to put your money where your sleep is.
 Or, you can just rely on your device to play any white noise soundtrack on YouTube throughout the night.
 Sometimes, YouTube stops playing music if there is no activity from you for a while, which is why getting a white noise machine is ideal for an all-night nonstop play.
 If you still are a bit hard on cash, you can simply download hours of white noise soundtracks from the Web and create an offline playlist for the entire duration of your sleep.

-If you are a light sleeper and can get woken up by the slightest noise, you should consider soundproofing your windows.
-Most times you just need to soundproof your window from wind, not just from human noises.
+If you are a light sleeper and can get woken up by the slightest noise, you should consider soundproofing your home.